dikmax/haskell-blog/README.md

 3. Configure database access in `src/Config.hs`
 4. Setup cabal if you didn't do that earlier: `cabal update` and `cabal install cabal-install`
 5. Install project dependencies `cabal install --only-dependencies`.
-This step may require installation of dev-versions of some libraries (libcurl3-dev, etc.)
+This step may require installation of dev-versions of some libraries (libcurl4-dev, etc.).
+For Ubuntu you can use `sudo apt-get install libcurl4-openssl-dev`.
 6. In project root run `cabal configure` and `cabal build`
 7. The build all required js and css files by running `./build_debug.sh`
 8. Create empty file `config/site_key.txt`: `touch config/site_key.txt`